vanpeerdevelopment/head-first-design-patterns/src/main/java/be/vanpeerdevelopment/designpatterns/session4/NOTES.md

   Not to call methods on objects that were returned from calling other methods.

 ### 8. The Template Method Pattern: Encapsulating Algorithms
+- **Template Method**:
+  Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
+- *Hook*:
+  A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
+This gives subclasses the ability to “hook into” the algorithm at various points, if they wish; a subclass is also free to ignore the hook.
+- *The Hollywood Principle*:
+  Don't call us, we'll call you.